Updated: Jun 22

-FIGHT OR FLEE
+FIGHT OR FLEE OR FREEZE

 Do you recognize which you tend to do the most?

 I know exactly what social anxiety feels like.
 I remember the struggles I had with panic attacks, for weeks, before a social event and weeks afterwards, dwelling on interactions, actions and conversations that I did not think went well.
 I would usually hold the belief that I had made a huge mess.
-BIt is still a journey, with my daily toolkit, especially with all my social media engagement, lives, podcasts etc
+It is still a journey, with my daily toolkit, especially with all my social media engagement, livestreams, podcasts etc